devclub-iitd/IITDOmegle/README.md

 2. Force Close Chat on partner disconnection.
 3. Add option to take gender of user.
 4. Add option to select preferred gender.
+5. Partner is typing functionality to be added.